tenzir/tenzir/web/docs/use-cases/optimize-siem-costs.md

 only limits organizations' ability to invest in essential security measures but also impedes their ability to proactively defend against ever-evolving threats.

-Cyber-attacks have become progressively more sophisticated and diverse, and threat actors are constantly adapting and improving their tactics, techniques and procedures (TTPs).
+Cyber attacks have become progressively more sophisticated and diverse, and threat actors are constantly adapting and improving their tactics, techniques and procedures (TTPs).
 Defenders must chase a moving target to keep up and be able to detect and respond to potential eventualities across a porous and